Grab a video with QuickTake

 See beyond the frame

-The redesigned Camera interface shows you what's happening outside of the shot that you're framing.
-This can help you decide if you need to re-frame your shot or switch to a different camera on your iPhone for a better photo.
+On iPhone models with the Ultra Wide (0.5x) lens, the Camera interface shows you what's happening outside of the shot that you're framing.
+This can help you decide if you need to reframe your shot or switch to a different camera lens on your iPhone for a better photo.